What is a new-build property?

 1. Check your finances

 Talk to a financial advisor or your bank to establish how much you will be able to borrow.
-This will help you understand much you can afford to spend, and what your upper limit is before you start looking at properties.
+This will help you understand how much you can afford to spend before looking at properties.

 Make sure you set aside money for the buying process itself, such as paying solicitors fees and stamp duty.